Abhay-S-R/Rubiks-Cube/README.md

-# Rubik's Cube Shop 🧩
+# Cubix: A Modern Rubik’s Cube E‑commerce 🧩

 A modern, responsive e-commerce web application for selling high-performance puzzles.
 Built with React.js and Vite, featuring a complete shopping experience from product browsing to checkout.